ucd-os-crimson-s18/pintos-3/DOC_P2.md

 >> 'struct' member, global or static variable, `typedef', or
 >> enumeration.
 Identify the purpose of each in 25 words or less.

+char *token - Used for the strtok_r function to hold the string char_count - Holds the count of characters of the arguments int argc - Holds the count of arguments char * argv[128] - Used to store the argument address

 ## ALGORITHMS ----

 >> A2: Briefly describe how you implemented argument parsing.
 How do
 >> you arrange for the elements of argv[] to be in the right order?
 >> How do you avoid overflowing the stack page?

+Inside the setup_stack, we set up our argument passing, when the page is successfully installed.

+In order to implement argument passing we needed to extract each argument from the file and the store them into the stack.
+We used the already implemented strtok_r function inside string.c to extract the arguments, delimited by spaces.
+Which were then pushed into the stack by subtracting, from the esp, the length of each argument.
+Since esp is set to PHYS_BASE we needed to be subtracting to push below this value, into user memory space.

+Afterwards using the character count we kept track of, we aligned the esp so it could be 4 bytes exactly and the pushed 4 bytes of null.
+We then used an array, which we pushed the esp addresses earlier, to reference the previosly pushed arguments and store those onto esp but in reverse order so the last argument would be on top and the executable name on the bottom.

+Finally, we push the address to argv, the argc, and a fake return address.
+We kept our argument limit to 128 to avoid overflowing the stack page.

 ## RATIONALE ----